revaturelabs/bank-app-java-p0/README.md

 Step 4: Start developing!

-## Requirements - Part 1
+## Requirements - Part 1 (Check-in)

-You must complete these requirements by **Wednesday of Week 2** of training (i.e. code must be pushed to `master` branch on Github).
+The first part of the project should be completed by **Wednesday of Week 2** of training.
+The items below are guidelines as to what you should have done by the date to keep you on track.
+Regardless of functionality completed, you must have your code pushed to your `master` branch on Github).
+We'll review your submission and give you any feedback to keep you on track for the final deadline.

-1. Implement enough of the user stories below to score 20 points in your test cases
+1. Implement enough of the user stories below to score 15 points in your test cases
 2. Data is read from and written to a file system
 3. All file integration tests pass
 4. All user input is received using the `java.util.Scanner` class
-5. Log4j is implemented to log events to a file.
-Appropriate log levels should be used.
-6. Use the project structure given in your starter code.
+5. Use the project structure given in your starter code.
 Only modify test classes if you need to refactor tests.

 ## Requirements - Part 2